robbyevans/React-Ecom-Project/README.md

 4.run npm start to start the react application

-This project is a single page website with the exception of the checkout page,adding of selected elements to cart and payment system.
+This project is a single page website.

 ## Technology used